chavesrodolfo/poc-spring-microservices/README.md

 The architecture is composed by four services:

-- `config-server`: All of system configurations files are in the repository `https://github.com/chavesrodolfo/configs-repo` and **Config Server** is responsible for reading the information in the repository and providing it to applications through HTTP requests.
+- `config-server`: All of system configurations files are in the repository [https://github.com/chavesrodolfo/configs-repo](https://github.com/chavesrodolfo/configs-repo) and **Config Server** is responsible for reading the information in the repository and providing it to applications through HTTP requests.
 - `eureka-server`: Service Discovery Server created with **Eureka**
 - `zuul-server`: API Gateway created with **Zuul** that uses the `eureka-service` to send the requests to the services.
 It uses **Ribbon** as Load Balancer
 - `suggestion-server`: Simple REST service created with **Spring Boot** to suggest tracks based on location.
+- `jaimail-router-server`: Message Broker to route kafka messages.

 ## How to use